a24hori/a24hori.github.io/index.md

 ## About me

+Thanks for visiting my website.
-I am a PhD student at Kyoto University.
+I am Atsushi Hori, a Ph.D. student at Kyoto University.
-I am currently working on stochastic equilibrium problems under distributional ambiguity, e.g., stochastic variational inequalities and Nash equilibrium problems, under the supervision of Professor Nobuo Yamashita.
+My research topics are continuous optimization, Nash games, and variational inequalities.
+I am especially interested in extending these concepts to uncertain situations, such as stochastic variational inequality and distributionally robust Nash games.

-During my Bachelor's and Master's programs in Nanzan University, I also studied continuous optimizations, equilibrium problems, and operations research under the guidance of Professor Emeritus Masao Fukushima of Kyoto University.
+I got my Bachelor's and Master's degrees from Nanzan University under the supervision of Professor Masao Fukushima.
-I have worked as an embedded software engineer for 2 years, which is a completely different field from mathematical optimization.
+Then I worked as a software engineer for two years, which was totally different from the optimization field.
-After quitting the job, I started the different career to be a researcher.
+After quitting the job, I went back to the optimization community.
+My current supervisor is Professor Nobuo Yamashita.

-Though I moved to Kyoto for the PhD, professors in Nanzan University take care of me and I sometimes join an operational research seminar held online.
+Although I moved to Kyoto (a beautiful city and comfortable to live in!), professors at Nanzan University take care of me, and I sometimes join a seminar on operations research held online.
 I really appreciate their advice and helpful comments.

 ## Education